 Being Outside or Working in Cold Environments

-An obvious cause for having cold feet is cold weather or working in cold environments all the time, either outdoors or indoors.
+An obvious cause for having cold feet is cold temperatures or working in cold environments all the time, either outdoors or indoors.

 Raynaud’s Disease and Cold Feet